awesome-selfhosted/awesome-selfhosted-data/CONTRIBUTING.md

 >
 >Currently, this project has a release, but it is not yet 4 months old.
 Our guidelines require that Any software project you are adding was first released more than 4 months ago.
 This count initiates only after a release has been created to ensure users need not rely on the latest development version to use the project.
 >
 >I'll go ahead and close it for now to keep the PR section focused on active tasks.
-Once the first release is four months old, feel free to resubmit it to awesome-selfhosted, or you can create an issue instead (we don't close issues; we just tag them to indicate they need to mature).
+Once the first release is four months old, feel free to resubmit it to awesome-selfhosted.
 >
 >Thanks for understanding, and good luck with this project.